OpenFactCheck: A Unified Framework for Factuality Evaluation of LLMs: System Architecture

 \textbf{\ttype: \textit{Disability error}} happens when the model is unable to search up-to-date information to correctly answer questions whose answers change over time, e.g., \textit{What is today's gas price in New York} (fast-changing).
 See more in \appref{app:errortype}.

-\paragraph{Evaluation Measurement} For questions that can be answered by Yes/No or have a short gold answer, we perform exact matching between the model responses and the gold standard answer to judge whether the response is factually correct or not, and then to calculate accuracy, such as for \snowball and \selfaware.
+\paragraph{Evaluation Measurement} For questions that can be answered by Yes/No or have a short gold answer, we perform exact matching between the model responses and the gold standard answer to judge whether the response is factually correct, and then to calculate accuracy, such as for \snowball and \selfaware.

 For \freshqa, we use the \textit{FreshEval} proposed in \citet{vu2023freshllms} to evaluate the correctness of model's responses.
 For open-domain questions from the other four datasets with free-form and long responses, there are no gold standard answers.
 We use automatic fact-checking systems to judge the correctness of claims and obtain the percentage of true claims as the accuracy for a response.

 Automatic fact-checking systems aim to identify whether a claim or a document is true or false, but the results are not necessarily correct.
 To assess the accuracy of automatic fact-checkers, we gather four LLM factuality benchmarks with human-annotated factual labels for three levels of granularity text: claims/segments/documents given (question, \chatgpt response) pairs, including \factoolqa, \felmwk, \factcheckbench and \halueval as shown in \tabref{tab:factbench-statistics}.
 We refer to them as \factbench.
 We use precision, recall, and F1-score with respect to the \textit{True} or \textit{False} claim/document to evaluate the effectiveness of fact-checking systems.